- Taxes

 - The corporations are members of a controlled group of corporations (this is based on stock ownership).

-- If the corporation doesn't issue stock, then at least 50% of the board of directors of one corporation is on the board of directors of another corporation, or at least 50% of the voting power to select such members are concurrently held by holders of more than 50% respect to the other corporation.
+- If the corporation doesn't issue stock, then at least 50% of the board of directors of one corporation is on the board of directors of another corporation, or at least 50% of the voting power to select such members is concurrently held by holders of more than 50% respect to the other corporation.

 - Fifty percent of the officers of one corporation are also officers of the other.